 In the second example, the use of search terms was implemented well, because:

 - Platinum keywords were not used for keywords

 - The available space has been utilized

 - Keywords were used only once

 - Hyphens were used to cover several variations of compound and separate spelling

 In this example, all relevant search terms (keywords) are considered by Amazon.
 The space is utilized effectively so that more keywords are covered and the night cream will show up in many more search queries – therefore increasing that product’s visibility on Amazon.
 A higher visibility most always results in a higher amount of clicks.

 Optimize keywords to improve product ranking visibility

-Use Sonar (free Amazon keyword research tool) to help you find all the valuable keywords (including long-tail ones) you will want your product to rank for.
+You can use Sonar (free Amazon keyword research tool) to help you find all the valuable keywords (including long tail keywords) you will want your product to rank for.
 Sonar will automatically provide a search volume estimate for the top keyword recommendations.